shortbloke/home_assistant_config/docs/automations.md

 # Automation Scripts
 ## Utilities
- * Trigger notification when SSL certificate used for Home Assistant site is expiry soon
  * Automatically sync latest configuration from github on a successful script validation via TravisCI.
 [Learn more](build_deploy.md)

 ## Power Control